Larsuu/DLO-138-SPI_AddOnPCB/README.md

 		Focus				Action
-		Trigger Level		Zero the trigger level to Analog channel 1 Wave X scrollbar	Center waveform on screen (at trigger point) Wave Y cursor		Zero the cursor.
+		Trigger Level		Zero the trigger level to Analog channel 1 Wave X scrollbar	Beginning of waveform on screen (at trigger point) Wave Y cursor		Zero the cursor.
 If Analog CH1 coupling is GND, waveform reference base is set Other			Toggle on screen Analog CH1 statistics display

 	Press and hold OK button at power up to reset settings to default